Towards Efficient Alternating Current Optimal Power Flow Analysis on Graphical Processing Units: Introduction

 The challenge for using \ac{gpu}s arises from their \ac{simd} architecture that imposes modeling and solver constraints.
 The \ac{simd} architecture is suitable for porting legacy CPU-based \textit{dense} vector and matrix operations.
 Legacy \textit{sparse} operations, which are used in current state-of-the-art \ac{acopf} analysis \cite{ONeill2012} cannot be recast in \ac{simd} terms without additional mathematical considerations.

 In our prior work \cite{abhyankar2021acopf}, we discussed solving \ac{acopf} \cite{ONeill2012, Frank2012} on \ac{gpu}s with a dense solver, by compressing the sparse formulation that naturally arises from power systems.
+Earlier, an approach for solving convex \ac{acopf} problems using fully dense linear algebra and Cholesky solver was proposed in \cite{rakai2014gpu}.
 However, the computational complexity of dense linear solvers is $O(N^3)$ and their memory complexity is $O(N^2)$, where $N$ is the number of linear equations.
 For larger grid models, all performance gains on \ac{gpu} are offset by a cubic increase in computational cost and a quadratic increase in memory.